MightyPirates/OpenComputers/README.md

 OpenComputers
 =============
 OpenComputers is a Minecraft mod that adds programmable computers and robots to the game.
 Computers and robots are programmed in Lua and are fully persistent, meaning programs will continue running across reloads.
-To achieve this the mod uses a native library.
-This limits the supported platforms to those the library is available for, which at this time are: Windows, Linux and MacOS.
-Note that Windows XP and older as well as PowerPC Macs are *not* supported.
+To achieve this the mod comes with a native library.
+This limits the platforms with full support to those the library is available for, which at this time are: Windows, Linux and MacOS.
+On systems the native library is not available for, the mod will fall back to using LuaJ, which means computers will *not* persist and won't be limited in how much memory they use.

 For more information on the mod, please [see the wiki](https://github.com/MightyPirates/OpenComputers/wiki).
 If you still have questions, visit the [community forums](http://oc.cil.li/).

 Contributing
 ------------
 If you'd like to contribute, the easiest way to do so is to provide a translation.
 See [`assets/opencomputers/lang`](https://github.com/MightyPirates/OpenComputers/tree/master/assets/opencomputers/lang) for already existing translations.
 New translations should be based on the English localization, since it will usually be the most up-to-date.

+If you'd like to contribute code, please have a look at the [code conventions](https://github.com/MightyPirates/OpenComputers/wiki/CodeConventions).
+If you plan to make a big contribution, use common sense and ask first and talk things through with me.

 You can also implement your own item and block components using [the public API](https://github.com/MightyPirates/OpenComputers/tree/master/li/cil/oc/api), which unlike the rest of the mod is in plain Java, so you don't have to know or learn Scala.